OpenStickCommunity/GP2040-CE/README.md

 ### Community Participation

-Have an idea for a cool new feature, or just want to discuss some techincal details with the devs?
+Have an idea for a cool new feature, or just want to discuss some technical details with the devs?
 Join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) server to participate in our active and ever-growing community!

 ### Pull Requests